 Digital Media profoundly shapes the world we live in.
 The Digital Media team are eager to help you become a knowledgeable and skilled navigator of our digital realm.
-We will help you learn a range of highly employable skills, including augmented reality, digital imaging, 2D and 3D animation, and web design.Chris PallantDigital Media Programme Director
+We will help you learn a range of highly employable skills, including web design, digital imaging, 2D and 3D animation, mobile film making and motion graphics.Joanna SamuelDigital Media Course Director

 |Course||UCAS Code||Placement Year|

 |Media and Communications||GP43||-|

 The 2022/23 annual tuition fees for this course are:

 Tuition fees for all courses are payable on an annual basis, except where stated.